 - A4.4.1 Full engagement with designated learning activities of programmes and modules is required.
-Notification of illness and requests for leave of absence should be reported to the relevant college or collaborative partner curriculum area. - A4.4.2 Students should be clearly informed of any attendance requirements in respect of the programme or individual modules on the programme within the module guides and module descriptors, particularly if this is an essential requirement for progress or the award. - A4.4.3 Where the aims and learning outcomes of the programme require it, the regulations may specify compulsory attendance.
-Individual modules may incorporate a specific attendance requirement as part of the assessment criteria for successful completion of a module. - A4.4.4 Programmes that confer a licence to practise may require a minimum attendance level to meet the award or qualification requirements.

-- A4.4.5 Where an attendance requirement is specified this must be approved within the approval and validation process. - A4.4.6 Following the four working week period of continuous lack of engagement with designated learning activities on programmes/ modules, students who do not respond to communications from the relevant college or collaborative partner curriculum area, regarding attendance, may be deemed to have withdrawn from their programme.
+Notification of illness and requests for leave of absence should be reported to the relevant college or collaborative partner curriculum area. - A4.4.2 Students should be clearly informed of any attendance requirements in respect of the programme during enrolment via the student agreement and sign posted to the attendance management policy within the student handbook. - A4.4.3 Where the aims and learning outcomes of the programme require it, the regulations may specify compulsory attendance.
+Individual modules may incorporate a specific attendance requirement as part of the assessment criteria for successful completion of a module. - A4.4.4 Programmes that confer a licence to practise, or where the degree is part of another programme, e.g. higher and degree apprenticeships, may require a minimum attendance level to meet the award, qualification or Apprenticeship Standard requirements. - A4.4.5 Where an attendance requirement is specified this must be approved within the approval and validation process. - A4.4.6 Following a four working week period of continuous lack of engagement with designated learning activities on programmes/ modules, students who do not respond to communications from the relevant college or collaborative partner curriculum area, regarding attendance, may be deemed to have withdrawn from their programme.
 The date of withdrawal will be recorded as the last day of attendance.